 Paddlefish angling by all methods is closed on the Spring River from the State Highway 60 bridge upstream to the Kansas line.
-Snagging of paddlefish or any fish is closed from 10 p.m. to 6 a.m. year round on the Grand River from the State Highway 412 bridge upstream to the Markham Ferry (Lake Hudson) dam.
+Snagging of paddlefish or any fish is closed from 10 p.m. to 6 a.m. year-round east of I-35 and north of I-40, except the Miami City Park from the south boat ramp to the 125 Highway bridge which shall remain open.

 Residents and nonresidents must obtain a free paddlefish permit in addition to a fishing license before fishing for paddlefish.
-The free permit is available at wildlifedepartment.com or by contacting fishing license dealers or any Wildlife Department office in the state (see Fisheries Offices, page 28).
+The free permit is available at wildlifedepartment.com or from fishing license dealers or any Wildlife Department office in the state (see Fisheries Offices, page 34).